maxh/maxheinritz.com/_posts/2022-08-13-atomic-backend-modules.md

     tenant/
 ```

-How can we organize the internals of the leaf-node modules, i.e. user and tenant here?
+How can we organize the internals of user and tenant here?

 ## Directory structure